-Ideally, a single data monitoring oversight committee could have real time access to all data.
+A single data monitoring oversight committee should have real-time access to all data.
 The study design should allow data to be evaluated in real time to permit the adaptation of interventions as data becomes available.

 All contributors should collect a unified core data set.
-Collection of such data from both RCTs and observational studies would provide needed information about prognosis and prognostic factors that will help to determine sample requirements for planned future trials.
+Collection of such data from both randomized control trials (RCTs) and observational studies would provide needed information about prognosis and prognostic factors that will help to determine sample requirements for planned future trials.
 When RCTs are not possible, data from historical controls or from patients not enrolled in formal studies could be analysed.
-Both the data sharing and the analysis should occur in real time, so that the information is rapidly use to adjust actions.
+Both the data sharing and the analysis should occur in real time, so that the information can be rapidly used to adjust actions.

 Box 2.
-Considerations on potential study designs to obtain additional scientific evidence on effectiveness and safety.
+Considerations on potential study designs to obtain additional scientific evidence on effectiveness and safety

-The study design should minimise bias in evaluating the causal effect of the intervention.
+The study design should minimize bias in evaluating the causal effect of the intervention.
 This must be balanced against demand for treatment, equity, and other ethical considerations.

 - Case reports, case series: provides valuable information from those receiving the interventions.
-Without concurrent control group the validity for efficacy evaluation is limited unless a dramatic effect is observed. - Carefully designed observational studies, with defined, standardised data collection protocols, comparing outcomes in patients who have received an intervention with patients in an historical or concurrent control group: interpretation of an observed difference (or lack of difference) in outcomes is difficult. - Randomised placebo controlled trials may not be considered ethically acceptable and would raise ethical considerations. - Randomisation to two different experimental therapies may be more acceptable.
-Those unwilling to be randomised can be followed as a control group receiving usual care to improve the generalizability of study results.
-This would demand true equipoise about the comparative value of the 2 treatments offered in relation to each other and to standard care. - \circ $\;$ Level of randomisation or other allocation method: individual vs. cluster - Adaptive randomised clinical trials design can be useful to evaluate multiple arms of treatments and different subgroups. - Considerations regarding the differences in potential study designs for therapies and vaccines and between therapeutic and prophylactic interventions are important.
+Without concurrent control group the validity for efficacy evaluation is limited unless a dramatic effect is observed. - Carefully designed observational studies, with defined, standardized data collection protocols, comparing outcomes in patients who have received an intervention with patients in an historical or concurrent control group: interpretation of an observed difference (or lack of difference) in outcomes is difficult. - Randomized, placebo-controlled trials may not be considered ethically acceptable.
+Randomization to two different experimental therapies may be more acceptable.
+Those unwilling to be randomized can be followed as a control group receiving usual care to improve the generalizability of study results.
+This would demand true equipoise about the comparative value of the two treatments offered in relation to each other and to standard care. - Level of randomization or other allocation method: individual vs. cluster. - Adaptive randomized clinical trials design can be useful to evaluate multiple arms of treatments and different subgroups. - Considerations regarding the differences in potential study designs for therapies and vaccines and between therapeutic and prophylactic interventions are important.